joswong13/spending_tracker/README.md

 ## TODO

-- [x] change monthly calendar view to something more representative of the month (6 weeks)
-- [x] change category picker from dropdown to a dialog pop up
-- [x] need to add edit and delete functionality to each transaction
 - [ ] add firebase functionality (for backup storage and data restore)
-- [x] add a way to view the category totals
-- [x] remove appbar in favor of bottom navigation screen (maybe)
-- [x] improve codebase logistics (remove functions out of AddExpenseView to its own dart file)
-- [x] improve flow of app
-- [x] improve navigation between widgets
-- [x] improved speed of calculating monthly data table object by adding compute (splitting to seperate thread)
-- [x] need to change bottom nav bar icons
+- [ ] Theme: ability to change colors (low priority)
-- [x] removed unused classes/files
-- [ ] add version/version_two screenshots
+- [ ] add screenshots

+## Completed

-- [x] add a way to click into each category
+- [x] added a way to view the category totals
-- [x] refactor models and static methods
-- [x] converted color constants to static const variables
-- [x] added a way to edit transactions when clicked in from category transaction page
+- [x] added a way to click into each category
-- [x] improved readability in month view
-- [ ] ability to change colors (low priority)
 - [x] added const to widgets that will never be re-rendered when ChangeNotifier fires (eg. Text widgets and TextStyle widgets)
 - [x] added a confirmation dialog before deleting a transaction
 - [x] added a datepicker on the homeview to quickly pick date
+- [x] added edit and delete functionality to each transaction
+- [x] added a way to edit transactions when clicked in from category transaction page
+- [x] added bottom nav bar
+- [x] added dismissible to weeklyView to allow swiping to change weeks
+- [x] added chevrons to dismissible (background and secondary background)

+- [x] changed monthly calendar view to something more representative of the month (6 weeks)
+- [x] changed category picker from dropdown to a dialog pop up
+- [x] changed bottom nav bar icons
+- [x] changed color constants to const variables
+- [x] changed weekday list functions to const
+- [x] refactored models to singleton and added static methods

+- [x] improved codebase logistics (remove functions out of AddExpenseView to its own dart file)
+- [x] improved flow of app
+- [x] improved readability in month view
+- [x] improved navigation between widgets
+- [x] improved speed of calculating monthly data table object by adding compute (splitting to seperate thread)

+- [x] removed unused classes/files
+- [x] removed top appbar